 Through the program, the City of Melbourne is seeking to catalyse the environmental retrofit of 1200 non-residential buildings, which represents 70% of the commercial building stock within the municipality.

 The program is managed through a strategic partnership between the City of Melbourne and the Sustainable Melbourne Fund (SMF) which offers environmental upgrade agreements to eligible building owners.

 The Better Commercial Buildings program offers $1.8 million over four years to support poorly performing commercial buildings to implement energy efficiency improvements.
 This program is set to save $18 million over 10 years, reducing emissions by 55ktCO2e.

-Boosting Business Productivity is a $6.1 million Victorian Government program that gives businesses access to expert advice and support for cutting energy and material costs, reducing greenhouse emissions and improving productivity.
-The program provides grants for businesses, a sustainable finance service and various training, events and information resources.
+The $6.1 million Boosting Business Productivity program supports businesses to access expert advice and support needed to cut energy and materials costs, reduce greenhouse emissions, and improve energy productivity.
+The program includes grants for businesses, a sustainable finance service, and various training, events and information resources.

 The Victorian Energy Upgrades program, previously known as the Victorian Energy Efficiency Target (VEET) scheme, is designed to make energy efficiency improvements more affordable, contribute to the reduction of greenhouse gases, and encourage investment, employment and innovation in industries that supply energy efficient goods and services.

 The program provides households and businesses with access to discounts on energy efficient products and services.
 Upgrading from inefficient appliances can help homes and businesses cope better with cold winter and hot summer temperatures.